jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 reasonably linear since they observe the same data, except one is for one day (24 hours) and the other is for 30 days.
-This year, those actual values for blocks exist at almost exactly a 1:10 ratio, which would indicate that much of the malicious activity is detected by the block on the first day of registration, but also that the same threat is being carried for longer and is still active at the 30\-day mark.
+This year, those actual values for blocks exist at almost exactly a 1:10 ratio, which would indicate that much of the malicious activity is detected by the block on the first day of registration, but also that the same threat is being carried for longer and is still active at the 30-day mark.

-Total Blocked Requests by Category Comparison By Year (by 1000s)

-2022

-2023

-2,000,000,000

-1,500,000,000

-1,000,000,000

-500,000,000

-0

-Botnet

-Malware

-Phishing

-Very new domains

-New Domains
+While the query count does not necessarily always correlate to the count of domains within a certain category, these charts show that a large amount of domains were responsible for the large amount of malware threat queries.
+This is indicative of threat actors leveraging unique malware domains for dedicated tactics, and the breadth of malware that is out there.

+New threats are always emerging, but as new threats emerge and old ones disappear, they can be queried thousands or millions of times, infecting a myriad of networks, before transforming and relaunching under a new domain.

+[Image: A bar graph comparing the total blocked requests by category in 2022 and 2023.
+The categories are Botnet, Malware, Phishing, Very new domains, and New Domains.
+The graph shows a significant increase in blocked requests for all categories except New Domains, which decreased.
+The y-axis represents Total Blocked Requests in 1000s, and the x-axis represents the categories.]

-Figure 7\.
-Side\-by\-Side Comparison of Total Blocks in 2023 Per Security Category Versus the Same Categories in 2022\.
+Figure 7.
+Side-by-Side Comparison of Total Blocks in 2023 Per Security Category Versus the Same Categories in 2022.
 Vertical Scale Is Divided by 1000 For Readability.

+1 1
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-1 0

-HOW OFTEN IS THE AVERAGE PERSON
+### HOW OFTEN IS THE AVERAGE PERSON
 ENCOUNTERING A THREAT?
 Some people exhibit riskier behaviors than others, putting them at a higher threat risk.
 While others might be power users and encounter far more threats than the average person simply because they’re engaging with more of the Internet—a larger variety of domains means a larger likelihood of encountering threats.

 On average, many of our users access roughly 5,000 queries per day.
-In our research, we’ve found that for every \~1,000 queries more than one of them is likely to be malicious.
+In our research, we’ve found that for every ~1,000 queries more than one of them is likely to be malicious.

 The average user is likely to encounter 5 malicious queries per day—or 1,825 every year.
 Meanwhile, 2 out of every 100 domains on our network are found to be malicious in some way, proving that there are a large amount of malicious domains doing a small fraction of the work for threat actors.

+1 2
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-1 1

-LLMS, AI, AND THE RISE OF CHATGPT
+### LLMS, AI, AND THE RISE OF CHATGPT
 It’s undeniable that 2023 was the year that AI caught its stride.
-Though the trend, largely centered around Large Language Models and Generative Artificial Intelligence, really began when the release of DALL\-E 2 was opened to everyone and the waitlist requirement was removed in September 2022, the explosive growth of the industry, including widespread adoption and the evolution of a competitive environment, continued throughout 2023\.
+Though the trend, largely centered around Large Language Models and Generative Artificial Intelligence, really began when the release of DALL-E 2 was opened to everyone and the waitlist requirement was removed in September 2022, the explosive growth of the industry, including widespread adoption and the evolution of a competitive environment, continued throughout 2023.

-The chart below shows the explosive growth we have seen at DNSFilter in terms of requests to the common GenAI domains on our architecture for the year between September 2022 and September 2023\.
+The chart below shows the explosive growth we have seen at DNSFilter in terms of requests to the common GenAI domains on our architecture for the year between September 2022 and September 2023.
 In the first chart, the singular growth of OpenAI’s ChatGPT platform and its related domains renders a distorted flattening of representation of its competitors, demonstrating its popularity and market dominance.